Last Updated on November 18, 2020 by Scott

 Other sources of noise come from the combustion and mechanics of the generator, the fluctuations in the alternator windings, other vibrating engine components, and the engine block and exhaust system of the generator.

 Even with loud generators, there are things you can do to help dampen the noise a bit, so it isn’t as irritating.

 Extended Distance.
 Increase the distance between your home and the generator.
 The sound waves will then spread out over a longer distance, which can significantly lower the noise levels that it produces.

 Positioning.
 How you position your generator can also affect the noise level it produces.
 Make sure it is placed on a level surface so that there are fewer vibrations to the motor.
 To do this, you can use leveling feet.

 Enclosures.
-This is another way to counteract the higher noise levels produced by your generator.
+Enclosures are another way to counteract the higher noise levels produced by your generator.
 It helps with both sound absorption and deflection.
-However, you need to also make sure there is enough airflow, so the generator doesn’t overheat.
-Enclosures have been found to reduce noise levels up to 10 decibels of sound.
+However, you need also to make sure there is enough airflow, so the generator doesn’t overheat.
+Enclosures can reduce noise levels up to 10 decibels of sound.
 You can also insulate the enclosure with sound-absorbing foam, rubber waffle pads, acoustic barriers, or other sound-absorbing materials.